Beeram12/GSoC-25-Blog/src/Implementation/week-6.md

 ### 3. Midterm Planning

 * Set clear and achievable milestones for the midterm evaluation.
+    -  **1st Milestone** Try to resolve all the issues and analyse the reports generated which include excluding rules which genrated `false positives`.

 ## Summary of Gedare’s Review Highlights